Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Curl

-Since browser on GENI run so slow that you will get crazy if you find you did something dumb, it is suggested that use Curl to test before you run a browser.
+Since browser on GENI run so slow that you will get crazy if you find you did something dumb, it is suggested to use Curl to test before you actually run a browser.
 To make your life easier, get into root environement to do the followings.

 ```
 sudo su